-Focus on Social Network and Social Advertising
+Focus on Social Networks and Social Advertising

-The company might have failed several times with its social strategy in the past, but it looks like it is finally gaining the traction with its social platform called Google+ launched in November 2011.
+The company might have failed several times with its social strategy in the past, but it looks like it is finally gaining traction with its social platform called Google+ launched in November 2011.

-The company forced it’s other platform users such as Gmail and YouTube to be part of the platform and this has added users aggressively on Google+ to surpass twitter user numbers.
+The company forced its other platform users such as Gmail and YouTube to be part of the platform and this has added users aggressively on Google+ to surpass Twitter user numbers.

-Stating the fact that Google+ has got the user engagement boost from the usage of its search engine, Edwards (2014) argues that the social platform is now a potential threat for other platforms like Twitter and Facebook for social advertisements.
+Stating the fact that Google+ has got the user engagement boost from the usage of its search engine, Edwards (2014) argues that the social platform is now a potential threat to other platforms like Twitter and Facebook for social advertisements.

-Apart from influencing brands and businesses to join the platform, Google+ recently announced a new type of social Ads called +Post ads on their products updates page that advertisers can use to turn their updates into engagement ads (Google, 2014).
+Apart from influencing brands and businesses to join the platform, Google+ recently announced a new type of social Ads called +Post ads on their product updates page that advertisers can use to turn their updates into engagement ads (Google, 2014).

-The new social advertisement feature is similar to Facebook and Twitter advertisements in sense that the businesses can now amplify the reach of their posts across the social web.
+The new social advertisement feature is similar to Facebook and Twitter advertisements in the sense that businesses can now amplify the reach of their posts across the social web.

 Resources and Capabilities of Google

-Grant (2010) defines resources as productive assets of an organization and capabilities as what an organization can do using the resources adding the fact that all resources must act together to form capabilities of an organization.
+Grant (2010) defines resources as productive assets of an organization and capabilities as what an organization can do using the resources adding the fact that all resources must act together to form the capabilities of an organization.